mucsci-students/2021sp-420-Syrup/README.md

 1. Download our UML repository from Github.
 2. Open a new terminal and find the directory with our UML files in it
-3. Type in 'javac Main.java' to compile the program
+3. Type in "javac Main.java" to compile the program
-4. Type in 'java Main' to run the program and see your menu options
+4. Type in "java Main" to run the program and see your menu options

 ## Authors